 It is a literary device where the details are fuzzy.
 It is a tool to confuse the reader or to set up a major plot twist.

 The other defining feature is that the writer and narrator are not one and the same person, as is the case with limited POV.

 As a writing technique, it is one that would be best attempted by experienced writers.

-If there is one golden rule associated with point of view, it is to select one and stick with it.
+There is one golden rule with point of view.
+Select one and stick with it.

-Swapping from one POV to another in a story is not easy and it stands a very good chance of confusing readers.
+Swapping from one POV to another in a story is not easy to follow, and it stands a very good chance of confusing readers.

-When a book gets bad reviews, readers often use vague terms to say why they didn’t like a book.
+When a book gets bad reviews, readers often use vague terms to say why they didn’t like the book.

 Phrases like, it just didn’t grab me, the characters lacked any depth, or I couldn’t really understand what was going on are telltale signs of a problem with either the wrong choice of point of view or a lack of consistency.

-For new writers, understanding point of view is the first step in learning how to write and write well.
+For new writers, understanding the point of view in story writing is the first step in learning how to write and write well.